workingbetter/workingbetter.github.io/README.md

 ## Introduction

 Welcome to my portfolio!
 I'm Michael Bogale, a Junior AI/Data Scientist with a passion for problem-solving and a strong foundation in artificial intelligence and data science.
-This README serves as a brief overview of my skills and projects.
+This portfolio serves as a brief overview of my skills and projects.

-## About Me

 ## About Me